octet-stream/form-data/readme.md

   - **{string}** path - Path to a file
   - **{string}** [filename] - Name of the file.
 Will be passed as second argument in `File` constructor.
 If not presented, the file path will be used to get it.
   - **{object}** [options = {}] - File options.
-  - **{number}** [options.lastModified = Date.now()] – provides the last modified date of the file as the number of milliseconds since the Unix epoch (January 1, 1970 at midnight).
+  - **{number}** [options.lastModified = fs.Stats.mtimeMs] – provides the last modified date of the file as the number of milliseconds since the Unix epoch (January 1, 1970 at midnight).
 Files without a known last modified date return the current date.
   - **{string}** [options.type = ""] - Returns the media type ([`MIME`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types)) of the file represented by a `File` object.

 ### `fileFromPathSync(path[, filename, options]) -> {File}`